senthilece01/senthilece01/README.md

 ### Hi there 👋 ❤️ 🙏 😎

 This is Senthil.
-I'm a Full-stack developer with 7+ years of industry experience in different languages and platforms.
+I'm a Senior mobile app developer with 9+ years of industry experience in different languages and platforms.
 I am a passionate guy, committed to learning every new technology, and also capable of working tirelessly.

 - 🔭 I’m currently working on video call app, chat bot.
 - 🌱 I’m currently learning SwiftUI.